github/gh-ost/doc/command-line-flags.md

 Provide an HTTP endpoint; `gh-ost` will issue `HEAD` requests on given URL and throttle whenever response status code is not `200`.
 The URL can be queried and updated dynamically via [interactive commands](interactive-commands.md).
 Empty URL disables the HTTP check.

+### throttle-http-interval-millis

+Defaults to 100.
+Configures the HTTP throttle check interval in milliseconds.

+### throttle-http-timeout-millis

+Defaults to 1000 (1 second).
+Configures the HTTP throttler check timeout in milliseconds.

 ### timestamp-old-table

 Makes the _old_ table include a timestamp value.
 The _old_ table is what the original table is renamed to at the end of a successful migration.
 For example, if the table is `gh_ost_test`, then the _old_ table would normally be `_gh_ost_test_del`.
 With `--timestamp-old-table` it would be, for example, `_gh_ost_test_20170221103147_del`.